wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 ### MC_PRE_SPAWN_CLEAN_AWARD {: .copyable }
 This function is triggered in every room that can be cleared, including boss and angel rooms, and even when it normally would not spawn a reward.

-This Callback also handles special spawns like the spawning of Trapdoors after a boss is killed, therefore returning true here will also cancel those events.
+This Callback also handles special spawns, such as Trapdoors after a boss is killed, awarding Completion Marks to the current characters, and ending the run in a few cases (Mom, Mega Satan and The Beast).
+Therefore returning true here will also cancel these events.

 Return true if the spawn routine should be ignored, nil/nothing otherwise.
 Returning any non-nil value will skip remaining callbacks.